Johnathonanon/adventure-time-rpg/README.md

 ## Deployment

 - The site was deployed to Heroku.
 The steps to deploy are as follows:
-  - Create
+  - Create a heroku account
-  - From the source section drop-down menu, select the Main Branch
-  - Once the Main Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Select create new app on heroku dashboard, and fill out necessary requirements (name, etc.).
+  - Once app is created, navigate to 'settings'.
+Set your config vars if relevant, for this project a key of PORT and value of 8000 were used.
+Add relevant buildpacks, for this project these were Python and Node.js.
+  - Next navigate to 'deploy'.
+For this project the deployment method chosen was Github.
+The relevant github account and repository must be connected and then either manual or automatic deployment chosen.
+  - Once the app is succesfully built it will then be deployed and be 'live'

-The live link can be found here - https://johnathonanon.github.io/quick-quiz/
+The live link can be found here - https://adventure-time-rpg.herokuapp.com/

 ## Credits

-A number of questions were found here - https://www.radiotimes.com/quizzes/pub-quiz-general-knowledge/
+Credit to Code Institute for mock terminal.

+I am hugely grateful to the Code Institute tutors, especially Jo, Kevin, and Ed for their patient help with this project.
+Without them it would not have gone nearly so smoothly, especially when a large rewrite was required.

-refreshQuiz function inspiration from here - https://stackoverflow.com/questions/5480945/refreshing-page-on-click-of-a-button/5480965
+Minor inspiration was taken from https://thecodingpie.com/post/make-your-own-text-based-adventure-game-in-python3.

-Some inspiration was taken from Code Institute lessons and the walkthrough project love-maths, specifically the implementation of the event listener on line 181 in script.js.

 My mentor was very helpful and his knowledge and experience is highly appreciated.
-His input was especially helpful when troubleshooting the runQuiz and checkAnswer functions, on lines 116 and 160 in script.js respectively.
+His recommendation halfway through this project to rewrite most of the functions was daunting but ultimately improved the project and I believe (or at least hope) improved my abilities as a coder also.